wighawag/hardhat-deploy/README.md

 });
 ```

-While this example is trivial, some fixture can requires several transaction and the ability to snapshot them automatically speed up the tests greatly.
+While this example is trivial, some fixture can require several transaction and the ability to snapshot them automatically speed up the tests greatly.

 ---